leomet07/tunesly/server/README.md

 -   Copy the clientSecret into the .env clientSecret field

+-   Add the redirect URI (http://127.0.0.1:4000/api/callback) under the application's settings "Redirect URIs" tab and save.

+-   Kill the server and restart it

 -   Go to [http://127.0.0.1:4000/api/login](http://127.0.0.1:4000/api/login) and login.

 -   Copy the refresh_token value into your server .env file.